Literally the last time they didn’t mess it up

 BUT THIS IS A BETTER MOVIE: E.T

-Forget everything else, this is Spielberg’s true masterpiece, the best family film ever made, steeped in nostalgia and magic, while simultaneously tapping into our inexplicable need to love and be loved.
+Spielberg’s true masterpiece, steeped in nostalgia and magic, while simultaneously tapping into our universal need to love and be loved.
 Gandhi himself would be fucking livid that this didn’t win.

 BEST PICTURE WAS: Terms of Endearment